WebDelve/activeledger-testnet-deployer/README.md

 2. Make sure your smart contracts are in the directory you specified in `config.json`, or path in the manifest
 3. Run the deployer: `./deployer` (may require `chmod +x deployer` first)
+4. Use the data - Private Key Pem and Activeledger Identity - found in `setup-output.json` in your code

 ## Config